MoeweX/java-sdk/examples/experiments/README.md

 Motivation: Find out whether two partitions infleunces reminder creation latency

 Setup:
+- Activated experimental metadata feature for this experiment, the others were without this feature
 - Start 5000 actors in a loop
 - Each actor registers a reminder on startup that will trigger in 5000 seconds
 - Actor deactivation timeout is 5000 seconds